+- 4.1 Understand and describe the requirements to gather information prior to the site survey and do reporting after the site survey

+- Gathering business requirements

+- Interviewing stakeholders

+- Defining physical and data security requirements

+- Gathering site-specific documentation including existing network characteristics

+- Identifying infrastructure connectivity and power requirements

+- Understanding RF coverage requirements

+- Understanding application requirements

+- Client connectivity requirements

+- Antenna use considerations

-- 4.1 Understand and describe the requirements to gather information prior to the site survey and do reporting after the site survey - Gathering business requirements - Interviewing stakeholders - Gathering site-specific documentation including existing network characteristics - Identifying infrastructure connectivity and power requirements - Understanding RF coverage requirements - Understanding application requirements - 4.2 Define and differentiate between the following WLAN system architectures and understand site survey concepts related to each architecture.
-Identify and explain best practices for access point placement and density. - Multiple Channel Architecture (MCA) - Single Channel Architecture (SCA) - 4.3 Describe the primary purpose and methodology of manual and predictive site surveys - 4.4 Define the need for and the use of a manual site survey tool and differentiate between the following manual site survey types
+- 4.2 Define and differentiate between the following WLAN system architectures and understand site survey concepts related to each architecture.
+Identify and explain best practices for access point placement and density.

+- Multiple Channel Architecture (MCA)

+- Single Channel Architecture (SCA)

+4.3 Describe the basic purpose and methodology of manual and predictive site surveys

-- Active surveys - Passive surveys - 4.5 Differentiate between manual and predictive site surveys - Advantages and disadvantages of each site survey methodology - 4.6 Define the need for and use of site survey software or a protocol analyzer in a manual site survey as it relates to identifying, locating, and assessing nearby WLANs - 4.7 Differentiate between site survey methods for indoor and outdoor wireless service - 4.8 Define the need for and use of a spectrum analyzer in a site survey - Identification and location of interference sources - Differentiation of Wi-Fi and non-Wi-Fi interference sources - 4.9 Understand industry best practices for optimal use of directional and omni-directional antennas in site surveys
+- 4.4 Define the need for and the use of a manual site survey tool and differentiate between the following manual site survey types - Active surveys - Passive surveys - 4.5 Differentiate between manual and predictive site surveys - Advantages and disadvantages of each site survey methodology - 4.6 Define the need for and use of site survey software or a protocol analyzer in a manual site survey as it relates to identifying, locating, and assessing nearby WLANs

+4.7 Differentiate between site survey involving networks with and without a mesh access layer

+4.8 Differentiate between site survey methods for indoor and outdoor wireless service

+- 4.9 Define the need for and use of a spectrum analyzer in a site survey - Identification and location of interference sources - Differentiation of Wi-Fi and non-Wi-Fi interference sources